lynkos/algae-detection/README.md

    - WiFi SSID
    - WiFi password (if applicable)

-> [!TIP]
+> [!NOTE]
 > If you ever lose/forget the AP password, click 'Erase flash' (in PlatformIO's extension UI) to erase and reset the device, then follow steps 4 and onwards again.

 <img alt="System config" height="350" src="src/assets/esp32/init_config.png">

-8. Update the streaming server settings and configure camera options (you can always change them later; always remember to reset the device so the settings take effect), then scroll down and click 'Apply'
+8. Update the streaming server settings and configure camera options (you can always change them later)

 > [!WARNING]
 > Very low number for 'JPG quality' (i.e., very high quality) may cause the ESP32 to crash or return no image!